 Historical inflation rates

-Over the past 100 years, the inflation rate in the U.S. has averaged 3.22% per year, but this amount has varied widely.
+Over the past 100 years, the inflation rate in the U.S. has averaged 3.22% per year, but the amount has varied widely.
 At one extreme, the inflation rate was as high as 18% in 1910, and it has reached double digits again eight times since then.
-On the other hand, we have actually experienced negative inflation rates, particularly in the wake of the Great Depression and the 2008-2009 financial crisis.
+On the other end of the spectrum, we have experienced negative inflation rates, particularly in the wake of the Great Depression and the 2008-09 financial crisis.

 What causes inflation?

 Before we get into the causes of inflation, it's important to point out that a modest level of inflation is part of a healthy economy.
-While it is never fun to watch prices go higher for everyday purchases, it is an economic phenomenon that is more helpful than harmful over the long run, as long as it's kept under control.
+It is never fun to watch prices go higher for everyday purchases, but it is an economic phenomenon that can be more helpful than harmful over the long run, as long as it's kept under control.

 There are two main drivers of inflation:

-- Demand-pull inflation: This happens when demand for goods increases, and, therefore, causes prices to rise.
+- Demand-pull inflation: This happens when demand for goods increases and causes prices to rise.
 Continuing with the homebuilding example, a low inventory of homes for sale relative to the number of buyers in the market is a good example of demand-pull inflation.

 Different companies are affected by inflation in different ways.
 If a company can raise prices without significantly affecting demand, inflation could lead to higher corporate profits.
-On the other hand, if rising prices result in a decline in demand for a company's product, a high rate of inflation could be a negative catalyst.
+On the other hand, if rising prices result in a decline in demand for a company's product, or make producing a product more expensive, a high rate of inflation could be a negative catalyst for a stock.